-Summary of Important Information
+Important Information

-- We will not cover chapters 5, 7, and 14-18 of the textbook. (e.g., Module 5 is Chapter 6). - Video lecture numbers do not match Learning Objective numbers. - Module video lectures above each quiz link must be completed before taking a quiz. - Pay careful attention to the due dates for quizzes and exams.
+- We will not cover chapters 5, 7, and 14-18 of the textbook. (e.g., Module 5 is Chapter 6). - Module video lectures located above each quiz link must be completed before taking a quiz.
+Video lecture numbers do not match the Learning Objective numbers. - Pay careful attention to the due dates for quizzes and exams.
 It is the responsibility of each student to complete an exam or quiz before any potential conflicts occur for schedules of work or other courses.

-Class Attendance and Make-Up Policy
+Missed Due Dates and Make-Up Policy